Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The cost structures between Push Health and Hims differ fundamentally, making direct comparison challenging.
 Push Health operates on a consultation-plus-medication model, while Hims bundles services into monthly subscriptions.

-For Push Health, you'll pay $65-$150 for the initial consultation, then separate costs for medications.
+Take the Assessment →For Push Health, you'll pay $65-$150 for the initial consultation, then separate costs for medications.
 If choosing compounded semaglutide through partner pharmacies, expect $200-$400 monthly for the medication itself.
 This brings your total first-month cost to approximately $265-$550, with subsequent months costing $200-$400 for medication alone.

 Hims charges $199-$399 monthly for their complete GLP-1 program, including consultation, ongoing support, and compounded semaglutide.
 Their pricing is transparent and predictable, though higher than Push Health's medication-only costs in subsequent months.

 Over a six-month treatment period, Push Health typically costs $1,365-$2,550 (including one consultation), while Hims costs $1,194-$2,394.
-However, Push Health offers more flexibility in medication choice and pharmacy selection, potentially leading to cost savings if you find better pricing elsewhere.
+But Push Health offers more flexibility in medication choice and pharmacy selection, potentially leading to cost savings if you find better pricing elsewhere.

 Neither platform accepts insurance for consultations, but Push Health's pharmacy flexibility means you might use insurance coverage for brand-name medications if your plan covers them.
-This could significantly reduce costs for patients with comprehensive prescription coverage.
+This could significantly reduce costs for patients with thorough prescription coverage.

 | Cost Factor | Push Health | Hims |